 Gaya Street Sunday Market

-There were protesters for land title rights that time, but it was a peaceful rally meeting.
-Also, there were politicians with their supporters campaigning as their election day was nearing during our visit.
+Protesters for land title rights are present that time, but it was a peaceful rally meeting.
+Also, politicians with their supporters arrived to campaign to local voters as their election day was nearing during our visit.
 I don’t look like a tourist at all, so they gave me a campaign flyer, smiled and shook hands with me.

 Mari Mari Cultural Village